SolidDigital/masseuse/README.md

         // They are arrays of strings.
 The context is assumed to be the view. templateHtml : '<div><%= price %> : <%= discount %></div>',
         // Underscore templating that will - if provided - be turned into this.template using _.template(templateHtml)
+    rivetConfig : 'auto'
+        // The configuration options for Rivets that this view uses.
+If left out the view doesn't use Rivets.
+        // Setting to auto will have the scope of Rivets be `# + this.cid`, the Rivets prefix `rv` and `this.model.viewId`
+        // will be ths cid.
+A templating solution would have to be used to populate the DOM with the cid
+        // Otherwise, the RivetConfigs can be set manually.

 });
 ```